Best Travel Agency CRM Software 2026: 10 Top Tools Compared & Ranked

 Must-have features in the best travel agency CRM

-- Itinerary builder - Drag and drop builder to create a branded PDF itinerary in under 15 minutes, with a choice of hotels, flights, transfers and activities.
+Not every travel CRM will fit your business.
+Use this checklist to filter shortlists:- Itinerary builder - Drag and drop builder to create a branded PDF itinerary in under 15 minutes, with a choice of hotels, flights, transfers and activities.

 - Multi-channel lead capture - Native integrations with WhatsApp Business, Instagram DMs, Facebook Messenger, web forms, and inbound calls.